 Patients with nonbulky stage IA or IIA disease are considered to have clinical early-stage disease.
 These patients are candidates for chemotherapy, combined modality therapy, or radiation therapy alone.
 Staging laparotomy is no longer recommended because it may not alter management and does not enhance ultimate outcome.
 When chemotherapy alone or combined modality therapy is applied, laparotomy is not required.

-In adult HL, the appropriate dose of radiation alone is 25 Gy to 30 Gy to clinically uninvolved sites, and 35 Gy to 44 Gy to regions of initial nodal involvement.[2,3,4,5] These recommendations are often modified in pediatric or advanced-staged adult patients who also receive chemotherapy.
+In adult HL, the appropriate dose of radiation alone is 25 Gy to 30 Gy to clinically uninvolved sites and 35 Gy to 44 Gy to regions of initial nodal involvement.[3,4,5,6] These recommendations are often modified in pediatric or advanced-staged adult patients who also receive chemotherapy.
 Treatment is usually delivered to the neck, chest, and axilla (mantle field) and then to an abdominal field to treat para-aortic nodes and the spleen (splenic pedicle).
 In some patients, pelvic nodes are treated with a third field.
 The three fields constitute total nodal radiation therapy.
 In some cases, the pelvic and para-aortic nodes are treated in a single field called an inverted Y. In patients with a favorable prognosis, treatment of the pelvic lymph nodes is frequently omitted, since fertility can be preserved without affecting relapse-free survival.
-(For more information on fertility, refer to the Sexuality and Reproductive Issues summary.)
+(Refer to the PDQ summary on Sexuality and Reproductive Issues for more information on fertility.)